-The Steps Together Foundation was founded in 2011 by the Safaya family of Coquitlam, BC, Canada.
+The Steps Together Foundation was founded in 2011 by the Safaya family of Coquitlam, BC.
 The mission of the foundation is to extend financial assistance to youth, as well as provide them opportunities for self-learning and capacity building.
-Each member of the foundation values higher education and the role it plays in achieving personal growth.
-This philosophy has been followed by all three generations of the Safaya family, hence the Foundation pledges to take steps together with youth who […]

 Before he died in December 2009 at the age of 83, Mr. Stewart directed in his will that the foundation distribute monies to help people with Alzheimer’s and kidney disease as well as Tri-City students attending Simon Fraser University.

 The Trevor Wingrove Bursary Fund was established in 2013 in the memory of Trevor Wingrove, a long-time local lacrosse star and respected City of Coquitlam manager who died of cancer at the age of 42 in 2010.